pryv/source-licenser/README.md

 ### Setup

 Define a configuration file as per your needs (see below).
-You can also use the licenser's [own config file](./config/licenser-config.yml) as inspiration.
+You can use the licenser's [own config file](./config/licenser-config.yml) as a starting point.

 ### Run